pree-dew/go-otel-cookbook/README.md

 - Cons:

-  - Lack of intermidiate agent implies that the application has to fulfill the role of ensuring - retrying if backend not available, buffering data upto a certain point, etc.
+  - Lack of intermediate agent implies that the application has to fulfill the role of ensuring - retrying if backend not available, buffering data up to a certain point, etc.

   - The application upfront declares that it is tightly coupled with OTel based ingestion mechanisms.
-If we need to move this away from pure OTel based setup to an intermediatary agent based flow e.g. vmagent, it will need code refactoring.
+If we need to move this away from pure OTel based setup to an intermediate agent based flow e.g. vmagent, it will need code refactoring.

 - Try it out